Apple Car Key Guide: All Supported Vehicles

 That proprietary system requires a Remote Connect subscription costing $8 monthly for standalone service or $15 monthly bundled with navigation and other connected features.
 The free trial expires after one year.
 Some vehicles require a $275 hardware upgrade for digital key capability.

-Toyota’s reluctance to adopt Apple Car Key likely stems from subscription revenue.
-Remote Connect generated an estimated $200 million annually based on subscription rates and active user counts reported in financial disclosures.
+The economics explain Toyota’s reluctance.
+Remote Connect generates estimated $200 million annually based on subscription rates and active user counts reported in financial disclosures.
 Switching to Apple’s free integration eliminates that recurring revenue stream.

-However, backend preparation suggests Toyota recognizes customer demand.
-Implementation could arrive with the next-generation software platform expected to debut on 2026 models, or Toyota may maintain its subscription model alongside optional Apple Wallet integration for customers who prefer the Apple ecosystem.
+Backend preparation suggests Toyota recognizes customer demand.
+Implementation could arrive with the next-generation software platform expected to debut on 2026 models.
+Or Toyota may maintain its subscription model alongside optional Apple Wallet integration for customers who prefer the Apple ecosystem.
+The infrastructure preparation indicates movement.
+Direction remains unclear.

 Apple Car Key vs. Toyota Digital Key

-Toyota’s proprietary system and Apple Car Key solve the same problem but differ fundamentally in cost, functionality, and user experience.
+Toyota’s proprietary system and Apple Car Key solve the same problem.
+Cost, functionality, and user experience differ fundamentally.

 Cost